 The Bolder Advocacy Initiative at Alliance for Justice has trained and assisted thousands of nonprofits and foundations on the importance of advocacy and the IRS and FEC rules governing it.
 AFJ has developed a library of resources, including publications, blog posts, and webinars that supports advocacy work.
 It speaks out in Congress and federal agencies for organizations across the political spectrum to defend the right to advocate.
 AFJ offices in DC, Oakland, Los Angeles, and Dallas meet the needs of nonprofits and foundations in these key areas.

 Nan is nationally recognized for her vast expertise in public interest law, the federal judiciary and citizen participation in public policy.
 She is the author of Liberty and Justice for All: Public Interest Law in the 1980s and Beyond and has appeared as an expert in such media outlets as The New York Times, The Wall Street Journal, The Washington Post, USA Today, The Los Angeles Times, The Nation, Vanity Fair and National Public Radio.
 She is also a frequent guest speaker at universities, law schools, corporations, nonprofits and foundations.

 Prior to founding Alliance for Justice, Nan was a staff attorney for the ACLU’s National Prison Project, where she challenged conditions in state prison systems through lawsuits in federal and state courts.
 As a trial attorney for the Equal Employment Opportunity Commission, she litigated race and sex discrimination cases against companies and unions in federal and district courts.
-She has a BA from Oberlin College and a JD from Case Western Reserve University.
+She holds a BA from Oberlin College and a JD from Case Western Reserve.